emmajanedrews/base-template/_posts/2017-10-16-3-reasons-why-buyers-should-never-skip-out-on-a-home-inspection.md

 There are three very important reasons you should always order a home inspection when buying a home.&nbsp;

 **First, a professional inspector may uncover present or potential future issues with the home that a buyer wouldn’t normally find.** As the saying goes, “You can’t judge a book by its cover,” and the same logic applies when buying a home.
 The inspector will go through the home from top to bottom, checking over the electrical and plumbing systems, the furnace, the AC unit, and everything else.
-They’ll then inform you about anything that needs to maintained and offer tips to avoid any future issues.&nbsp;
+They’ll then inform you about anything that needs to be maintained and offer tips to avoid any future issues.&nbsp;

 {% include pullquote.html %}